Frequently Asked Questions

 What do people do with a liberal arts education?

-It turns out employers value those skills just as much as we do.
 Recent research shows that leadership, the ability to work in a team, strong written and verbal communication skills, problem solving skills, and analytical skills are among the top qualities that employers look for in college graduates (National Association of Colleges and Employers, 2014).
-Our alumni regularly report back that CGS’s interdisciplinary team approach has enabled them to excel in their professional lives, spanning the fields of business, medicine, law, education, communications, entertainment, and more.
+Our alumni regularly report back that CGS’s interdisciplinary team approach has enabled them to excel in their professional lives.

-Our core curriculum satisfies the University’s general education requirements for humanities, social science, natural sciences, and writing.
-It’s specially designed to take a cohesive and interdisciplinary approach, which emphasizes the relevancy of each subject and allows the courses to reinforce each other.
-This approach enables you to retain and apply what you’re learning more effectively than is typical in a curriculum in which the courses are unrelated.
+With over six decades of leadership in general education, CGS embodies the BU Hub’s commitment to the depth and breadth of interdisciplinary knowledge.
+Our program satisfies most of the BU Hub’s University-wide general education requirements while giving you a comprehensive liberal arts foundation in humanities, social science, natural sciences, and writing.
+Our faculty take a cohesive and interdisciplinary approach—emphasizing how each subject is relevant to real-world problems and working as a team to connect course concepts.
+This approach enables you to retain and apply what you’re learning more effectively.
 At the end of the CGS program, you participate in a Capstone project, working with peers to research a real-world, timely issue, and propose a comprehensive, practical solution.

-To view the specific courses in our curriculum, please click here.
+To view the specific courses in our program, please click here.

-Am I able to pick specific courses within the CGS core curriculum?
+Am I able to pick specific courses within the CGS program?

-Are there differences between the September and January Boston-London program curricula?
+Are there differences between the September and January Boston-London program?

 Only during freshman year.
 The January Boston-London program includes more field experiences, plus the semester in London for a global perspective.
-The two programs merge to continue the CGS core curriculum together sophomore year.
+The two programs merge to continue the CGS program together sophomore year.

-The CGS core curriculum is four semesters total, completed during the freshman and sophomore years.
+The CGS program is four semesters total, completed during the freshman and sophomore years.

 Can I receive credit for advanced placement (AP) classes or coursework completed at another college?